Compare and contrast the causes of the 1905 and February/March 1917 revolutions in Russia.

 IBDP History HL 2000 Test: Paper III

 Whether this question is even legitimate should be the first consideration; it could be argued that the “Revolution of 1905” is a misnomer.
 The resistance is considered by many to not be a revolution at all because the majority of the masses did not have truly revolutionary aims.
 A revolution is defined as the “forcible overthrow of a government or social order in favour of a new system.”
 Most of the so-called “revolutionaries” were primarily concerned with obtaining a better quality of life for themselves rather than the destruction of the entire system.
 Another weakness of this question is that it has not been unanimously agreed upon that this “revolution” even failed.
 Of the 1905 Revolution Lenin wrote: “The uprising has begun […] Rivers of blood are flowing, the civil war for freedom is blazing up.”
-He said that 1905 was but “the beginning of a reaction which is likely to last twenty years,” and the fact that the events of 1905 grew from a strike to a mutiny “over the heads of the organizations” was “the greatest historic gain the Russian revolution achieved.”
+He said that 1905 was but “the beginning of a reaction which is likely to last twenty years,” and the fact that the events of 1905 grew from a strike to a mutiny “over the heads of the organisations” was “the greatest historic gain the Russian revolution achieved.”
 The czarist government only achieved temporary containment of the ongoing “revolution,” though an ephemeral victory over the uprising masses that they attained through their strategy of repression and the appearance of concession (in order to deepen the already apparent divisions of the opposition).

 Accepting the question’s utilization of the word “revolution” as legitimate, I believe to answer this question one must be aware of the differences between the 1905 and 1917 revolutions that may have led to the firsts failure and the latter’s success.
 Michael Lynch has said: “The lesson of 1905 was that as long as the tsarist government kept its nerve and the army remained basically loyal, the forces of the opposition would not be strong enough to mount a serious challenge.”
 Perhaps the crucial difference between the events of the two revolutions is the czar retaining support of the military and other repressive forces aiding preservation of the status quo.
 In the 1905 Revolution the military largely remained loyal to the czar, with any internal mutinies being repressed by the czar’s Cossack force.
 The resulting stability of government “enforcers” gave the czar the offensive advantage.
-Attacks ranged from police savagely beaingt revolting workers’ children to “teach them a lesson” to entire villages being obliterated and thousands of their residents incarcerated in areas of particularly strong peasant uprising.
+Attacks ranged from police savagely beating revolting workers’ children to “teach them a lesson” to entire villages being obliterated and thousands of their residents incarcerated in areas of particularly strong peasant uprising.
 If it was the case that jails lacked space, the peasant “criminals” were simply shot or hanged.
 Wives and daughters were raped by Cossacks in front of the men.
 This horrific act in particular shows that the regime’s tactics were not just the means of ending the revolution but of reminding the people that even after their humiliating defeat by Japan, the monarchy remained powerful.
 After the October Manifesto, the brutality continued as the Okhrana located and arrested the Moscow and St. Petersburg soviets; the Bureau of the Peasant’s Union.
-Pytor Stolypin utilized the right wing “Black Hundreds” gangs to use violent tactics against protesters.
-As further proof of the horror of Stolypin’s violent orders, after he executed 2390 people accused of terrorism by hanging, the gallows became known as “Stolypin’s necktie,” a nickname stemming from Kadet Duma member Feuder Rodichev (a comment which he quickly apologized for in order to avoid a duel to the death with Stolypin himself).
+Pytor Stolypin utilised the right wing “Black Hundreds” gangs to use violent tactics against protesters.
+As further proof of the horror of Stolypin’s violent orders, after he executed 2390 people accused of terrorism by hanging, the gallows became known as “Stolypin’s necktie,” a nickname stemming from Kadet Duma member Feuder Rodichev (a comment which he quickly apologised for in order to avoid a duel to the death with Stolypin himself).
 State imposed terror and fear reinforced czarist aims.
 This terror experienced by the people is shown in Sergei Eisenstein’s powerful Battleship Potemkin in the Odessa Steps sequence, a fictional addition to the 1905 events in which czarist soldiers brutally murder civilians.
 The government’s brutal repression tactics could be seen as, to quote Graham Darby, “the key to the regime’s survival.”

-Another vital difference between the two revolutions was the opposition’s lack of organization and/or cooperation.
+Another vital difference between the two revolutions was the opposition’s lack of organisation and/or cooperation.
 Abraham Ascher said the revolutionaries in many ways were also guilty of the czarist system’s main weakness, stubbornness.
 This stubbornness prevented the coordination of the revolutionary forces’ resistance.
 For example, in 1905 the Mensheviks and the Bolsheviks, two factions of the Russian Social Democratic Party, competed for control of the Moscow and St. Petersburg soviets.
 The right-wing liberals disagreed with the radical liberals; the moderate Socialist Revolutionaries disagreed with the radical Socialist Revolutionaries.
 If infighting wasn’t divisive enough, programs of the political parties were generally failed to represent the Russian people’s wishes, and thus could not garnish sufficient support from the masses to be effective.
 The Social Democratic Party promoted class struggle that would result in a socialist state, but the majority of the workers, chiefly concerned with receiving better wages, did not understand the party’s revolutionary theories (Lenin would address this problem later with his simple but catchy list of Bolshevik demands: “bread, peace, land!”).
-Rumors that these factions were intent on staging a Jewish takeover of Russia did little to add to the revolutionaries’ popularity in a historically anti- Semitic country.
-While most peasants simply desired to divide the larger estates among them, the Socialist Revolutionary Party encouraged land nationalization.
+Rumours that these factions were intent on staging a Jewish takeover of Russia did little to add to the revolutionaries’ popularity in a historically anti- Semitic country.
+While most peasants simply desired to divide the larger estates among them, the Socialist Revolutionary Party encouraged land nationalisation.
 The Liberals did not even include social and economic reforms in their program!
-Consequently the strength of the mutinying masses was not used to its potential, as the forces were not quickly enough organized or properly led (many leaders were in exile), and so the government could suppress each mutiny and each opposing party one by one with the support of his loyal bureaucracy, most of the army, and the nobility.
+Consequently the strength of the mutinying masses was not used to its potential, as the forces were not quickly enough organised or properly led (many leaders were in exile), and so the government could suppress each mutiny and each opposing party one by one with the support of his loyal bureaucracy, most of the army, and the nobility.

 “The first saviour of the monarchy was Sergei Witte, who was the architect of the October Manifesto” said Christopher Read.
 He is partially correct: the October Manifesto and its promise of a Duma irreparably split the opposition.
 The lack of revolutionary zeal in most liberals and peasants was revealed when they accepted the government’s promises for political change with a hope for better times ahead, with only the radical socialists, radical workers, and hungry peasants remaining unappeased.
 Ascher argues that the peasant’s enthusiastic submission of cahiers demonstrates a faith in the reformative powers of the newly created Duma that proves that these reforms marked the point at which “the word replaced the sword as the main weapon in the struggle between the opposition and the autocracy.”
 Stolypin subsequently created law that cancelled remaining redemption payments for peasants and, in November 1906, instituted land ownership reforms under Article 87 that would aid peasant households in becoming more independent.
 These actions significantly helped in bringing about the end of collective resistance.
-Stolypin and his reforms could thus be said to be the second savior of the monarchy.
+Stolypin and his reforms could thus be said to be the second saviour of the monarchy.
 Or at least temporarily, for by the time of the revolution of 1917 these reforms had been revealed for what they truly were: a sham.

-In conclusion, the three main differences between the 1905 and the 1917 revolutions, namely the army’s loyalty, the organization of the opposition, and the people’s faith in government reforms, were the factors that ultimately combined to bring about the temporary suppression of the Russian Revolution.
+In conclusion, the three main differences between the 1905 and the 1917 revolutions, namely the army’s loyalty, the organisation of the opposition, and the people’s faith in government reforms, were the factors that ultimately combined to bring about the temporary suppression of the Russian Revolution.

 Example II: Why did the 1905 Revolution fail?